ovotech/kiss/README.md

 You may be interested in this project if you:
 * use AWS Secrets Manager as your k8s secrets store
 * use OIDC tokens for auth/z'ing users against your k8s cluster
+* want your users to manage their own secrets without access to your AWS account

 ## Why?